 Cohen has placed a goal on Trump’s lower back.

-On the other hand, it’s far a honest bet that all Democratic applicants in focused races will tie their Republican combatants to Trump anyway.
+On the other hand, it’s far an honest bet that all Democratic applicants in focused races will tie their Republican combatants to Trump anyway.
 Therefore, it would not be illogical for a GOP candidate in a tight race to roll the dice on a Trump visit to rally as many Republicans as viable and try to blunt an anticipated enthusiasm gain for Democrats.

 What must the White House do now?

-The White House and Senate Majority Leader Mitch McConnell need to rally the troops and plow forward with the plan to get Kavanaugh at the court via October.
+The White House and Senate Majority Leader Mitch McConnell need to rally the troops and plow forward with the plan to get Kavanaugh at the court in October.
 However, the media joins Democrats in ramping up calls to delay the confirmation hearings.
-Finally, the White House ought to now put together for the fact that 2019 can be spent on impeachment.
+Finally, the White House should now put together the fact that 2019 can be spent on impeachment.
 Chief of Staff John Kelly must communicate to prison counsel Emmet Flood and design a staffing plan that allows the White House to simultaneously fight impeachment and operate the federal government, as their candidate starts his very own reelection marketing campaign amid the furor certain to return need to Democrats take over the House.